 There are currently no active references in this article.

 All species of beech prefer light soils with good drainage, but their shallow rootplate makes them vulnerable to drought and windthrow.
-The very dry summers of 1976 and 2018 affected many F. sylvatica growing on thin soil above chalk in England (pers. obs.) and both the European and American Beeches are considered to be at great risk from climate change in many parts of their natural ranges (Hemery & Simblet 2014, Sternberg 2004).
+The very dry summers of 1976 and 2018 (pers. obs.) affected many F. sylvatica growing on thin soil above chalk in southern England.
+Both the European and American Beeches are considered to be at great risk from climate change in many parts of their natural ranges (Hemery & Simblet 2014, Sternberg 2004).

-Beeches are generally unaffected by pathogens, but Beech Bark Disease, caused by the fungus Neonectria faginata occurs in Europe and in North America and can eventually kill trees as the stem becomes girdled by multiple bark leisons (Sternberg 2004).
+Beeches are generally unaffected by pathogens, but Beech Bark Disease is significant in both North America and Europe.
+It is the outcome of an insect-fungus complex, which results when the Beech Scale insect (Cryptococcus fagisuga) feeds on beech bark producing lesions that become infected by the fungus Neonectria faginata.
+It eventually kills trees as the stem becomes girdled by multiple bark lesions (Sternberg 2004, FOREST INVASIVES CANADA).
+A new disease of unknown cause is becoming a concern in the United States: Beech Leaf Disease was discovered in Fagus grandifolia in Ohio in 2012 and is spreading rapidly.
+Symptoms are dark patches between the veins, followed by leaf distortyion and necrotic lesions.
+It soon causes canopy-thinning and ultimately tree death (FOREST INVASIVES CANADA ).
+It is clear that great care needs to be taken to prevent this disease spreading.
 F. sylvatica has been known to be susceptible to several species of Phytopthora across its extensive range since at least 1938, and in more recent times has been affected by the infamous species P. ramorum and P. kernoviae.
 Symptoms of these and other Phytopthora species on Beech include root and collar rots, and bleeding aerial lesions (Brasier & Jung 2006).